-It has been argued that point of view can be used as a means of getting the reader to sympathize with a given character (See Oct 25 and Oct 4 posts by Gary Yamasaki).
-Yamasaki argued in the Oct 25 post “if readers are led to have a subjective experience of a character—another way of saying ‘viewing the events of the story line through a character’s point of view’—the readers will develop a sense of empathy for that character, and thus, become inclined to pull for the character in whatever he or she does.”
+by STEVE BLACK It has been argued that point of view can be used as a means of getting the reader to sympathize with a given character.
+Yamasaki argued additionally “if readers are led to have a subjective experience of a character—another way of saying ‘viewing the events of the story line through a character’s point of view’—the readers will develop a sense of empathy for that character, and thus, become inclined to pull for the character in whatever he or she does.”

 If this is true (as I suspect it is), it has some surprising results.
 To illustrate this I will consider the narrative of John the Baptist’s death in Mark 6:14-29.
 John the Baptist, the one we might expect that the narrator would lead the implied reader to sympathize with in this episode, is never the focal point of the story.
 The story never adopts his point of view psychologically.
 When he is narrated, he is always externally focalized (his inner consciousness–thoughts, feelings, desires–are not described).
 The narrator does not seem to be leading the reader to sympathize with John the Baptist.